inakizamores/MiniCDWorld/README.md

 This application is designed to be deployed to Vercel using serverless functions.
 See the [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) file for detailed deployment instructions.

 ## Key Features Explained

+### Vercel Blob Storage

+The application uses Vercel Blob for storing uploaded images and generated PDFs.
+This provides several advantages:
+- Scalable storage solution for files
+- Improved performance and reliability
+- Better handling of larger files
+- Persistent storage across serverless function executions

+To use Vercel Blob:
+1. Create a Vercel account and set up a project
+2. Navigate to Storage → Blob in your Vercel dashboard
+3. Create a new Blob store
+4. Copy the BLOB_READ_WRITE_TOKEN to your environment variables

+### Serverless Architecture

+The application is built with a serverless architecture in mind:
+- API endpoints are implemented as serverless functions
+- Files are stored in Vercel Blob, not on the filesystem
+- State management is handled through Vercel Blob and client-side state

 ### In-Memory Processing